Sum of Gaussian vectors and large sets: Introduction

 \begin{prob}[Subgaussian vector problem] Does there exist an integer $q>0$ such that for any $n\geq1 $ and any centered $1$-subgaussian random vector $X$ in $\R^n$, there are standard Gaussian random vectors $G_1,...,G_q$ in $\R^n$ with

 \end{prob} Given standard Gaussian random vectors $G_1,...,G_q$ (independent or not), it is well-known that the sum $G_1+...+G_q$ is centered and $O(q)$-subgaussian \cite[Theorem 1.2]{Bul00} \cite[Exercise 2.42]{Ver18}.
 Problem \ref{S} asks whether a converse holds.
-It turns out that this problem is crucial for understanding the convexity problem: we will show in Theorem \ref{thm:equivalence} that

-in the sense that a positive answer to one problem implies a positive answer to the other.
+It turns out that this problem is crucial for understanding the convexity problem: we will show in Theorem \ref{thm:equivalence} the following: \begin{thm} \end{thm} This means that a positive answer to one problem implies a positive answer to the other.
 A positive answer would be striking from both the geometric viewpoint and the probabilistic viewpoint.
 Regardless of the answer, general statements about sums of Gaussian random vectors are of special interest since, in principle, they have implications for sums of general centered random vectors with finite second moments via the central limit theorem.
 In this paper, we develop new methods for studying \emph{sums of non-independent Gaussian random vectors}, with several geometric consequences.